Saleem (film)

 Saleem is a 2009 Indian Telugu-language romantic action thriller film directed by YVS Chowdary (of Devadasu fame).
-The film was released on 11 December 2009.
+The film was released on 12 December 2009.
 Starring Vishnu Manchu, Ileana D'Cruz and Mohan Babu in the lead roles.
 This was an utter flop film at box office.

 Plot

 The story begins with Saleem (Vishnu Manchu) beating up baddies in a village to save his love interest Satya (Ileana).

 In a flashback he is shown to be the world's most wanted gangster.
 He is wanted in Mexico, Switzerland and Miami.
-In all these places he is big gangster.
-Why he went after Ileana makes up the rest of the story.
+In all these places he is shown to be a big gangster.
+The reason why he went after Ileana makes up the rest of the story.